-Finally, businesses should also consider the services of vetted, experienced cybersecurity experts.
+Finally, businesses should also consider the services of vetted, experienced cyber security services company.
 These experts help prevent such attacks through their knowledge of databases, encryption, firewalls, hardware, networks and more.

-Each year businesses everywhere lose thousands of dollars as a result of cyber attacks.
-Just as costly can be the damage to the business’s reputation and brand if customer information is compromised in any way.
+Each year businesses everywhere lose thousands of dollars as a result of cyberattacks.
+Just as costs can be the damage to the business’s reputation and brand if customer information is compromised in any way.
 In having strong cybersecurity in place, you can enjoy peace of mind and spend more time focusing on growing your business instead of defending it.